erjosito/azpolicy-tf/README.md

 And yet, this approach will cover for the vast majority of Azure Private Endpoint types, thus significantly reducing your Terraform code.

+> NOTE: [Issue #1](https://github.com/erjosito/azpolicy-tf/issues/1) suggests an improvement for this Terraform module to support region-specific private link.

 ## Terraform loops

 The module uses different Terraform techniques, most notably three types of loops: